3.4.1sr - SRTC Procedure: Threats Management

 Campus Police are responsible for conducting a thorough and timely investigation.
 Those incidents will also be reported to the SAFE Team for follow up actions.

-Southern Regional Technical College reserves the right to conduct searches and inspections of College-provided materials, such as desks, personal computer files, cabinets, file drawers, lockers, or packages, without notice.
-Security or Administration staff members conducting searches should always be accompanied by another Security or Administration staff member.
+SRTC reserves the right to conduct searches and inspections of college-provided materials, such as desks, personal computer files, cabinets, file drawers, lockers, or packages, without notice.
+Administrative searches not supported by consent, probable cause, or a search warrant must be conducted by an administrator and not campus police.

 Any illegal or unauthorized articles discovered may be taken into custody and may be turned over to law enforcement authorities.

-Any employee or student who refuses to submit to a search or found in possession of prohibited articles will be subject to suspension.
+Any employee or student who refuses to submit to a search or found in possession of prohibited articles will be subject to suspension or termination.